Blastra/ToMC/README.md

-WoMC
+ToMC
 ====

-Weapons of Mass Creation
+Tools of Mass Creation

 NOTE: Currently server functionality achieved only on Linux.